henderea/MemoryTamer/README.md

     * Fix the display of app memory and file cache
     * Display the compressed memory for MemoryTamer and relaunch if it gets over 100MB
 * **v1.4.5.1:** fix downloading of updates (hopefully)
+* **v1.4.5.2:** update dependencies, including a new version of the Paddle library with some fixes and improvements

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)